Jatin-35/AI-ChatBot-Voice-Assistant-/README.md

 ---

 ## 🤝 Contribute or Hire
  I welcome contributions and ideas.
-If you have blog suggestions or freelance opportunities, feel free to contact me via the form mentioned in the video or DM on socials.
+If you have blog suggestions or freelance opportunities, feel free to contact me via DM on socials.